Enviromental Resource Shop

 THE MOTHS OF THICKSON’S WOODS

 Illustrated Field Checklist by George Scott, Doug Lockrey, Dennis Barry

 With its diverse mix of northern and Carolinean species, including the towering white pines that still grow there, Thickson’s Woods is a living museum.
 Together with Corbett Creek Marsh, the adjacent lakeside wetland, it forms a genetic storehouse for the future, a vital web of life.

-PROMINENT MOTHS OF SOUTHERN ONTARIO
+BATS OF ONTARIO